 3. Process matters

-It should be known that different projects will need different kinds of strategies.
-However, the team should be able to not only establish but also emphasize an approach that the entire team should be able to follow.
+Different projects will need different strategies.
+However, the team should be able to establish and emphasize an approach that the entire team can follow.

 4. Short duration and limited scope